-The Rye Civic League informs citizens about “all things Rye” via a monthly newsletter titled “Rye Civic News”.
-The League encourages direct democracy by providing residents with factual current affairs and offers a forum for discussion and assistance for action.
-We hope your interest in the league will encourage you to participate in community decision-making and help mold the future of Rye.
+The Rye Civic League informs citizens about town happenings with a monthly newsletter titled “Rye Civic News”.
+The League fosters direct democracy by providing residents with factual current affairs and offers a forum for discussion and assistance for action.
+Perhaps your interest in the league will motivate you to participate in community decision-making and help mold the future of Rye.

 Studies show that communities exhibiting a high level of civic engagement boast a higher quality of life with lower crime rates, better-educated children, and more effective governments.
 S. Mark Pancer